samedg98/TheArtDealer/README.md

 The Art Dealer Game

-Project 4 for UMSL cs4500 Spring 2020 by Team 4

 For reference, here's the text from the Potential Projects document:

     The Art Dealer Game: This is a game that I often play when I teach